Why your Landing Pages Get You No Conversions and What To Do About It

 10. Ad Copy and Landing Page Content Mismatch

 Rand Fishkin, CEO of Moz calls the cohesion between ad source and landing page content, ‘conversion scent’.
 Unfortunately, many marketers overlook this correlation which often results in high bounce rates.
 One of the most obvious reasons for this is that users experience dissonance and don’t see any connection between what your ad promises and what your landing page actually offers.
-One way to avoid users from feeling duped is brainstorming to create a cohesive, convincing ad copy and landing page content.
+One way to avoid users from feeling duped and improve landing page conversions is brainstorming to create a cohesive, convincing ad copy and landing page content.
 In the video below, Rand Fishkin explains with an example as to how you can achieve this cohesion:

 11. Not Performing Split Tests

-As a marketer, you shouldn’t be passive in your approach when you know there’s always a room for improvement.
+As a marketer, you shouldn’t be passive in your approach when you know there’s always room for improvement.
 Do A/B tests and make sure you set conversion goals to determine success.
 According to HubSpot, companies with 40+ landing pages get 12 times more leads than those with five or less.
 So, make sure you’re testing enough.
 Here’s what you can do:

 #1 Test minor changes like changing the button color or CTA text or hero image.
 Although they seem insignificant but often drastically improve conversion rates.

 #2 You can also create an entirely different version of the same landing page and test the performance of both or multiple versions against the original.
 Make sure you split traffic to original and versions of landing pages randomly.